lukaskreibig/lukaskreibig/README.md

 # Hi there, I'm Lukas!
 I'm a Web & App Developer living in Berlin.
 If you come here directly, i highly recommend to check out my Portfolio Website first.
 <br>
-You'll find screenshots, videos and detailed descriptions about the Projects:
+You'll find screenshots, videos and detailed descriptions about the Projects and me:
   <br>
   https://www.lukaskreibig.com/portfolio
   <p>